Where in the world are BIOME participants?

 RCSB Protein Data Bank, Rutgers University

 I am a structural biologist, dedicated to promoting a molecular view of biology.
 I enjoy visualizing biomolecular structures, learning about their interactions and understanding their functions in atomic detail.
-I am also interested in pedagogy, visual thinking and spatial reasoning.
+I am also interested in pedagogy, visual thinking, spatial reasoning, and topics related to diversity, equity, inclusion, and belonging.

 Sarah Elgin